 - Thomas M. Cooley Law School, Juris Doctor, magna cum laude, 2004

 - Moot Court Team

 - Michigan State University, Bachelor of Science, 2000

 - U.S. District Court for the Eastern District Michigan

 - U.S. District Court for the Western District Michigan

 - U.S. District Court for the Northern District of Alabama

 - U.S. District Court for the District of Colorado

-- Pro hac vice admission: U.S. District Court, Southern District of Florida; U.S. District Court, Western District of Kentucky; U.S. District Court, Northern District of Ohio; U.S. District Court, Western District of Texas
+- Pro hac vice admission: U.S. District Court, Southern District of Florida; U.S. District Court, Middle District of Georgia; U.S. District Court, Western District of Kentucky; U.S. District Court, Northern District of Ohio; U.S. District Court, Western District of Texas

 Areas of Practice